 And there was Duje!
-And where Duje was, everything else turned into coulisse, and everybody into background actors of the play that lasted only for a short while, just fifty- four years.
-Director, playwright, a poet who wrote more verses on his own than several smaller nations, a journalist, editor, satirist.
-Predrag Lucić - Duje wasn’t just that.
+And where Duje was, everything else turned into a coulisse, and everybody into background actors of the play that lasted only for a short time, just fifty-four years.
+A director, a playwright, a poet, who wrote more verses on his own than several smaller nations, a journalist, an editor, a satirist.
+Predrag Lucić - Duje was not just that.
 He was more.
 He was everything.
-That’s why one can’t remember Duje by something.
+That is why one cannot remember Duje just by one thing.
 One can only remember him.
-"And if literature is right – and only literature can be right – and if with the departure of Predrag Lucić a history came to an end, a history of an inconceivably large, never fully discovered, so big of a world that all our worlds turned around it, then in that empty cosmos we were left without the brightest star, to roam around it and collide, unsure of our own orbits.", wrote Boris Dežulović after Predrag left off to explain to the Creator where did he exactly screw up, because he, Predrag, knows that too, as he knew everything.
+"And if literature is right – and only literature can be right – and if with the departure of Predrag Lucić a history came to an end, a history of an inconceivably large, never fully discovered, so big of a world that all our worlds turned around it, then in that empty cosmos we were left without the brightest star, to roam around it and collide, unsure of our own orbits.", wrote Boris Dežulović after Predrag left off to explain to the Creator where he exactly screw up, because he, Predrag, knows that, too, just as he knew everything.
 With that, carefully packed burden, he used to come to Pula.
 He would bring a smile, too.
 He is gone, they say.
-They are lying, they have to be lying.
+They are lying, they have to be lying well.

 Rock’n’roll – rock’n’roll

-If it were only for the music, rock and roll would never appear: there is enough noise in the world anyways.
+If it were only for the music, rock and roll would have never been created: there is enough noise in the world anyway.
 Did we just say there was no philosophy at the Pula’s Fair?
 We did.
-Wrong: there is philosophy, and it equates with the philosophy of rock and roll.
+Wrong: there is philosophy, and it corresponds to the philosophy of rock and roll.
 Those who don’t know what we are talking about should come and see for themselves.
 For those who do know, it’s not bad for them to recap the lesson.
-We will also reiterate that in December in Pula the Book Fair(y) takes place, and it has a line-up worthy of a good music festival: Darko Rundek, Arsen Dedić, Kemal Monteno, Vlado Kreslin, Zoran Predin, Leibach, Boris Kovač, Amira Medunjanin, Zoster, Dario Marušić, Livio Morosin, Jelena Popržan, Rina Kačinari, Rambo Amadeus, Gustafi, East Rodeo, Gibonni… Not just good, the best.
+We will also reiterate that in December the Book Fair(y) takes place in Pula, and it has a line-up worthy of good music festival: Darko Rundek, Arsen Dedić, Kemal Monteno, Vlado Kreslin, Zoran Predin, Leibach, Boris Kovač, Amira Medunjanin, Zoster, Dario Marušić, Livio Morosin, Jelena Popržan, Rina Kačinari, Rambo Amadeus, Gustafi, East Rodeo, Gibonni… Not just good, the best.

 Srce - Heart

-To be honest, the prose is not holding so well these days, and poetry is even in a worse state.
-It takes place on the margins of publishing, while the mortal remains of assiduous literary critique dedicate to it much less attention than to the other literary forms.
+To be honest, the prose is not holding so well these days, and poetry is holding even worse.
+It takes place on the margins of publishing, while the mortal remains of serious literary criticism pay significantly less attention to it than to the other literary forms.
 One cannot become a poet or poetess.
-Namely, there is no scientific evidence whatsoever that one sat and thought about whether they would, when they grow up, fix teeth, change motor oil, play the harp, play rugby, or write verses.
-Poetry is a matter of heart, and this is the exact name of a Fair’s program dedicated to its glory.
+There is, in fact, no scientific evidence whatsoever that one sat and thought about whether they would, when they grow up, fix teeth, change motor oil, play the harp, play rugby, or write verses.
+Poetry is a matter of the heart, and this is the exact name of the program at the Fair dedicated to its glory.
 There are some great poets amongst prose writers and playwrights, but not many.
-There are more of those who attempted to write a poem, and that attempt resulted in trauma that has been lasting for decades.
+There are more of those who attempted to write a poem, and have been traumatized for decades from that attempt.
 There are many more good prose writers among poets and poetesses.
 And all of them are first and foremost poets and poetesses, and only then other things, second, third, thirty-fifth…In Pula, they are only the first one.

 Štednja - Saving

-In the database of unnecessary information, there is a place reserved for the fact that the slogan "Saving is the wisdom of spending" was devised for the now non-existent bank by a freelance copyrighter, professional psychiatrist, and convicted war criminal - Radovan Karadžić himself.
-Knowing this fact, who would save money in their right mind?
-“We are broke” is the perpetual answer of the Fair’s producer to the wishes of the program creator, and “additional financing” is the most used phrase.
-Of course, one negates the other, as being broke transforms into a so-called “anticipated minus”, meaning that investing in the program continues regardless of the financial consequences.
-As a result, the Fair went into bankruptcy a few times already, and as we can see, it somehow survived.
-It is partly due to the first public-private partnership with Zagrebačka banka, Istria County, and City of Pula.
+In the database of unnecessary information, there is a place reserved for the fact that the slogan "Saving is the wisdom of spending" was created for the today non-existent bank by a freelance copyrighter, professional psychiatrist, and convicted war criminal - Radovan Karadžić himself.
+Knowing this fact, who in their right mind would save money?
+“We are broke” is the perpetual answer of the Fair’s producer in chief to the wishes of the program creator, and “additional financing” is the most used phrase.
+Of course, one negates the other, as being broke transforms into the so-called “anticipated minus”, meaning that investing in the program continues regardless of the financial consequences.
+As a result, the Fair went into bankruptcy a few times already, but as we can see, it somehow survived.
+It is partly due to the first public-private partnership with Zagrebačka banka, Istria County, and the City of Pula.
 In Pula, budget overrun is like smoking: an ugly habit that is, nonetheless, enjoyable.

 Tusta – Branko Črnac Tusta

-Only for the authorities was he Branko Črnac, and for everybody else, he has always been, and always will be, Tusta: a proletarian during working hours, and punker at all times, frontman – not singer, because singing is only a part of the duty and obligation of a frontman – of KUD Idijoti/Cultural and Artistic Society of Idiots, a band from Pula that has been playing in same composition since its founding until Tusta’s death, and before which, according to his own words, Mile Kekin from the band Hladno pivo/Cold Beer had worse stage fright, than before the Ramones.
-Naturally so, Book Fair(y) in Istria was the place where Life with the Idiots, the autobiography of Nenad Marjanović – Dr. Fritz from KUD Idijoti, was presented and where Pula premiere of the documentary film Tusta by Andrej Korovljev took place.
+He was Branko Črnac only for the authorities, and for everybody else, he has always been, and always will be, Tusta: a proletarian during working hours, and punker at all times, a frontman – not a singer, because singing is only one part of the duty and obligation of a frontman – of KUD Idijoti (Cultural and Artistic Society of Idiots), a band from Pula that has been playing in the same composition since its founding until Tusta’s death, and before which, according to his own words, Mile Kekin from the band Hladno pivo had worse stage fright, than before the Ramones.
+Naturally so, Book Fair(y) in Istria was the place where "Život s Idi(j)otima" (Life with the Idiots), the autobiography of Nenad Marjanović – Dr. Fritz of KUD Idijoti, was presented and where the Pula premiere of the documentary film Tusta by Andrej Korovljev took place.
 If until then somebody didn’t understand the energy of a working-class city charged with punk, now they did.

 Utorkaši - Tuesdayers

-Literature is made in peace, while in the tavern, one eats, drinks, and talks about most important issues of today, such as whether it is better to prepare spit roast with lamb or goat meat.
-The crew of journalists and writers from Split got away from their little big town5 to appear at Pula’s Fair.
-The favorite writers of Pula's audience: Renato Baretić, Milorad Bibić Mosor, Alem Ćurin, Boris Dežulović, Ante Tomić, Ivica Ivanišević, Zlatko Gall… made possible some of the most remarkable and emotional literary gatherings.
-They left behind a series of book titles written especially for the Fair: collections Our Ancestors, Our Meals, Our Funerals, Our Travels, Our Sacraments, and Our Mosor.
-They still haven’t written a book about Miss Tuesday, Lepa Smoje.6 For a period of time, until the peaceful reintegration, also existed Pure Tuesday 1861.7
+Literature is created in peace, while in the tavern, one eats, drinks, and talks about the most important issues of today, such as whether it is better to prepare spit roast with lamb or goat meat.
+A group of journalists and writers from Split got away from their little big town5 to appear at Pula’s Fair.
+The favorite writers of Pula's audience: Renato Baretić, Milorad Bibić Mosor, Alem Ćurin, Boris Dežulović, Ante Tomić, Ivica Ivanišević, Zlatko Gall… are responsible for some of the most remarkable and emotional literary gatherings.
+They left behind a series of book titles written especially for the Fair: collections "Naši preci" (Our Ancestors), "Naša spiza" (Our Meals), "Naši sprovodi" (Our Funerals), "Naša putovanja" (Our Travels), "Naši sakramenti" (Our Sacraments), and "Naš Mosor" (Our Mosor).
+They still haven’t written a book about Miss Tuesday, Lepa Smoje.6 For a period of time, until the peaceful reintegration, there was also Pure Tuesday 1861.7

-5 A reference to the popular Yugoslav TV series Our Little Place (1970-71) and its sequel Big Town (1980-81), first depicting life in a small Dalmatian town, and second chronicling life in the city of Split.
-Both were made according to the script written by Miljenko Smoje.
+5 A reference to the popular Yugoslav TV series "Naše malo misto" (1970-71) and its sequel "Velo misto" (1980-81), with the first depicting the life in a small Dalmatian town, and the second chronicling the life in the city of Split.
+Both were produced according to the script written by Miljenko Smoje.

 7 A (highly ironical) reference to the ultranationalistic Croatian Party of Rights 1861, founded in 1995.